PJEDeveloper/House_Price_Prediction_GUI_App/README.md

 4. Graphical User Interface (hpp_gui.py)
 Provides a user-friendly Tkinter-based GUI for house price prediction, allowing selection of a county and input of relevant predictors.
 It dynamically updates input fields based on feature correlation.

+## Data Source

+This project uses housing market data provided by [Zillow Research](https://www.zillow.com/research/data/).
+Specifically, it relies on metrics such as the **Zillow Home Value Index (ZHVI)**, **Zillow Home Value Forecast (ZHVF)**, and the **Zillow Observed Rent Index (ZORI)**.

+Please note:
+- Zillow updates their datasets monthly (typically on the 16th).
+- More information about ZHVI and proper use can be found in the [ZHVI User Guide](https://www.zillow.com/research/zhvi-user-guide/).
+- Zillow occasionally changes CSV download paths.

 🌟 Key Features
 ✅ General
 Modular architecture with centralized configuration via config_utils.